wehappit/nsequence/README.md

 is defined as `R(n) = D + F*x`, where `R(n)` represents the `n-th` reminder
 date or the `n-th` reminder if we can say that.

-With that formula, NSequence can be used as follows to ensure e
+NSequence then be used to make your code shine with the versatile methods available

 ```python